In this tip:

 To find out when onion flies or leaf miner flies lay their eggs on onion plants, the following experiment has been executed;

 - From the beginning of April on, a thin layer of dry hay has been put around and between the onion plants that were visible.
-This is done because I have found that dry lawn grass (short hay) on the soil around sown onions shows less attack of flies.
+(My experience; there is less attack of flies when there is dry lawn grass (short hay) on the soil around the onions.
 Hay is for sale in a pet shop and not expensive.

 A6b) Results and conclusions:

-- No (little) attack by the leaf miner fly or onion fly observed.
+- No (or little) attack by the leaf miner fly or onion fly observed.

-- Harvest: many big onions and a few small onions.
+- Harvest: 38 onions out of 43 sets and 115 onions out of 129 sets.
+Many big onions and a few small onions.

-- Under the layer of hay the soil does not dry out so fast.
-The onion plants grow well.
+- Under the layer of hay (or straw), the soil does not dry out fast and the onion plants grow better (faster).

-- Putting hay around the onion plants works well against attack by onion fly and leaf miner fly.
-Even during the “risk period” of the leaf miner fly (March and April).
+- Hay around onion plants works well against attack by onion fly and leaf miner fly, even during the “risk period” of the leaf miner fly (March and April).

-- The last 6 planted onions in each row showed no attack by flies.
+- The last 6 planted onions in each row showed no attack by flies, no curled leaves and no vermin.

 More and detailed info at chapter E)# of tip 5) Planting onions in a small furrow.